Last Updated: 15 July 2020

 16.8.2.
 Entering in to the amendment to the Key Contract Terms in accordance with 16.7.

 16.9.1.
-You Agree that rebuildingsociety will take no liabilities, obligations or rights under the loan Agreement as a result of it acting as your agent, and you agree that you will continue to be solely liable for the rights and obligations under the Loan Agreement (as amended).
+You agree that rebuildingsociety.com will take no liabilities, obligations or rights under the loan Agreement as a result of it acting as your agent, and you agree that you will continue to be solely liable for the rights and obligations under the Loan Agreement (as amended).

 17. Selling Microloans on the Secondary Market